Killing of Missy Bevers: Investigation

 Initially, police considered burglary as a possible motive for the break-in.
 However, they were unable to find anything missing inside the church.
 Bevers left behind several items, among them her purse and iPad.
 Sources revealed to WFAA that police now believe Bevers was not only targeted, but that the suspect planned to make the crime appear as if it was a burglary gone wrong.
-One of the warrants filed by police claimed that the suspect possessed a smartphone with which he might have stalked Bevers's schedules and recorded her murder.
+One of the warrants filed by police claimed that the suspect possessed a smartphone with which he might have stalked Bevers' schedules and recorded her murder.
 Additional police search warrants allege that Bevers received "creepy and strange" messages from an unknown male on LinkedIn.
 Police also believe that Bevers might have conversed with her murderer preceding the crime.
-Law enforcement was able to track down a person of interest who spoke with Bevers over LinkedIn during Bevers's last months, but the person stated that the conversation was ultimately flirtatious and innocuous.
+Law enforcement was able to track down a person of interest who spoke with Bevers over LinkedIn during Bevers' last months, but the person stated that the conversation was ultimately flirtatious and innocuous.

-Bevers's relatives were questioned during the investigation.
+Bevers' relatives were questioned during the investigation.
 The alibis of Brandon, who is Missy's husband, and Randy, who is Missy's father-in-law, were confirmed.
 Brandon was in Mississippi fishing, while Randy was in California traveling.
 Suspicions were roused when a published search warrant reported Randy, four days after the murder, bringing to a dry cleaner a bloodied shirt.
 Randy later explained the blood as dog blood spilled by two dogs fighting.
 Midlothian police performed a forensic analysis on the shirt, confirming the absence of human blood and the presence of dog blood.

+In May 2016, Midlothian Police released a still image of what is believed to be a 2010-2012 Nissan Altima driving around early morning in the parking lot of SWFA Outdoors, a sports goods store located close to Creekside Church.
+The car, which police believe has an oval bumper sticker, pulled into the SWFA Outdoors parking lot at around 2 a.m. before leaving just a few minutes later.
+Midlothian police are interested in speaking with the unknown owner of this vehicle.
+According to assistant chief Kevin Johnson, the owner of the vehicle is not necessarily a suspect, but wants the person to identify themselves in case they could help the investigation.
+Later, In December 2016, SWFA Outdoors released the full surveillance footage from the parking lot.
+The video shows the vehicle of interest entering the parking lot the same early morning as the murder with the driver behaving in a bizarre manner.
+The driver circles the store's parking lot, flashes the vehicle's headlights randomly, and parks in a secluded area for a few minutes before exiting the parking lot onto U.S. Route 287.
+As of June 2023, police have not identified the driver, and have also not definitively concluded whether or not this vehicle is related to Bever's killing.